chrispaulca/waterfall/README.md

 A simple graphing tool that attempts to generate a standard waterfall chart in generic Python.

-The idea was first brought to my attention by [Jeremy Howard](https://twitter.com/jeremyphoward), who complained that no such easy to use package existed.
+The idea was first brought to my attention by [Jeremy Howard](https://twitter.com/jeremyphoward), who remarked that no such easy to use package existed.
 The underlying method borrows from Chris Moffitt's [stacked bar charts approach](http://pbpython.com/waterfall-chart.html), and improves upon data range reliability, appearance, and chart options.